eirikt/Audit.js/README.md

  * After an application event is created and persisted, the control is immediately given/response is sent back to the client.

  * When an application event is created and persisted, a message with the event content is sent to the _application store_.
 The application store is _read-only_ for all clients.
-(It should be regarded as a kind of a reporting database, possibly with multiple representations taylored for each UI view.)
+(It should be regarded as a kind of a reporting database, possibly with multiple overlapping data representations tailored for each UI view.)

  * All client _commands_ are sent to the _event store_ - all client _queries_ are sent to the _application store_.